-Babka is a Middle-Eastern restaurant located at the entry of the trendy Újlipótváros neighborhood.
-The restaurant is named after the Ashkenazi Jewish bready cake from Eastern Europe, perhaps as a hat-tip to the neighborhood, which is home to much of Budapest’s middle-class Jewish residents.
-Babka's interior features a vintage decor with old radio and TV equipment scattered throughout, complete with hardwood floors and dim lighting.
+Babka is a Middle-Eastern restaurant in Budapest named after the Ashkenazi Jewish bready cake originating in Eastern Europe, perhaps as a hat-tip to the neighborhood, which is home to much of Budapest’s middle-class Jewish residents.
+Babka's dimly-lit, homey interior, featuring vintage decor and hardwood floors, will make you want to enter the space.

 The Israeli and Middle Eastern dishes, however, often fall short.
 The hummus (€5) was dry; the dolma (€5), grape leaves stuffed with rice, bland.
 The lamb kofta (€13) arrived with a distractingly sour side of parsley salad.
 The namesake Babka dessert is a far cry from the moister, richer, and softer versions that catapulted this baked good into public awareness.
 All this at prices that are expensive by Budapest standards (mains are €7-13).
 Among the better mezze were the mango-curry hummus with grilled chicken (€5), and the zucchini pancake stuffed with vegetables and a side of garlicky sour cream (€7).

 They also serve Hungarian wines, beers, and bespoke cocktails.
 Thanks to the location and the inviting interior, Babka could become a perfect neighborhood restaurant, but there's room to improve for the kitchen.